 Still, it’s important to not confuse the dramatically horrid news of the past two weeks with the current state of the New York City real estate market.
 Today’s events were not in response to new events so much as the world’s financial markets waking up to the fact that Europe’s major economies are also in serious trouble, just as much as the US is.

 No one – other than, perhaps, John McCain – would say the “fundamentals of the market are strong” when talking about the short term of the NYC real estate market.
 In many measurements of the market’s 3rd quarter performance – especially those including surrounding suburbs – the year-over-year numbers saw a significant increase, but the quarter-on-quarter numbers showed an equitable decline.
-That’s always a bad sign in terms of the capacity for prices to fall at a rapid pace.
+That’s always a bad sign regarding the capacity for prices to fall at a rapid pace.

 As the government begins its bail-out program in full earnest, many of the jobs lost in New York City’s private sector financial industry will be absorbed by a government which will need thousands of new financial analysts to manage its expanded role in the financial markets.